Hip Replacement Surgery Alternatives | Update

 Ross Hauser, MD

-A 2006 article in Pain Physician Journal featured a case study of successful cartilage regeneration using a bone marrow therapy1.
+A 2006 article in Pain Physician Journal featured a case study of successful cartilage regeneration using stem cell therapy1.
 This case involved a 64-year-old man with a 20-year history of hip pain.
-He was a candidate for hip replacement as his MRI showed severe degeneration, decreased joint space, bone spurs and cysts
+He was a candidate for hip replacement as his MRI showed severe degeneration, decreased joint space, bone spurs and cysts.

 Stem Cell Therapy for Chronic Hip Pain

 We are discovering study after study that proves the benefit of bone marrow in treating chronic pain.
 In our experience, we have seen excellent results using bone marrow as a proliferant for healing.
 Stem cell injection therapy is just one treatment option that we offer sports injuries, chronic pain and arthritis of the hip.

 In this section we will discuss issues of hip replacement complications.

 Metal-on-metal total hip replacements have shown a number of adverse effects.1-3 Some recipients of these hip replacements have complained of severe pain and immobility after tiny metal fragments have chipped off and damaged surrounding tissue.
 As a result, many who receive metal-on-metal hip replacements have elevated blood levels of chromium and cobalt, two metals used in these hip replacements.1 There has also been a greater need for revision surgery, a procedure where surgeons must re-open the hip for repair.3 Another hip arthritis treatment is hip resurfacing.
 Instead of completely replacing the hip joint, metal “caps” are placed on the articular surfaces of the femur and pelvic socket.

 Numerous reports continue to pour in about the adverse effects of metal-on-metal hip replacements.
 We’ve written before about the dangers of hip replacements and the complications associated with all-metal hip replacements.
 Recent articles are further revealing the trouble with metal-on-metal hip replacements (2, 3):